Medullary Bone: Tracing the Reproductive Tissue Link between Tyrannosaurus Rex and Egg-Laying Hens

 Image Credit: Archosaurs Postosuchus and Desmatosuchus.

-Archosaurs, the dinosaurian ancestor, were small with one adaptation, open hip joints with hind limbs positioned directly under their bodies.
-This adaptation would prove vital during the Jurassic when the Titanosaurs roamed the Earth.
-Without this very primitive but necessary anatomical adaptation, dinosaurs could not grow to the giant sizes that mesmerize us.
-Without open hip joints and legs positioned directly under their bodies, dinosaurs (such as the giant Sauropods and Giant Tyrant dinosaurs) could not assume an upright posture.
+Archosaurs, the predators to dinosaurs, were small creatures with a crucial adaptation: open hip sockets and hind limbs that were positioned directly beneath their bodies.
+This adaptation became essential during the Jurassic period, when Titanosaurs roamed the Earth.
+Without this primitive yet fundamental anatomical feature, dinosaurs would not have been able to grow to the colossal sizes that fascinate us today.
+The open hip joints and vertically aligned legs enabled dinosaurs, including the massive Sauropods and the towering Tyrant dinosaurs, to maintain an upright stance.

-Open hip joint with hind legs positioned directly under the body with three or more sacral vertebrae fused to the pelvis is the first requirement to classify an animal as a dinosaur.
+An open hip joint, hind legs positioned directly beneath the body, and three or more sacral vertebrae fused to the pelvis are the primary criteria for classifying an animal as a dinosaur.

-Above are images of Walter, Tyrannosaurus Rex located at the National Museum of Natural History in Washington, D.C.
-If you look at his skeleton, the open hip joint of this large theropod is visible.
-Without a specialized hip joint and hind legs directly underneath his body, Walter could not support his massive 6-ton weight.
+Displayed above are images of MOR 555, the Tyrannosaurus Rex housed at the National Museum of Natural History in Washington, D.C.
+Observing his skeleton, one can notice the open hip joint of this sizable theropod.
+Lacking a specialized hip joint to position the hind legs directly beneath his body, MOR 555 would be unable to support his immense 6 ton weight.

-Additionally, open hip joints provided yet another essential mechanism that aided dinosaurs, smooth locomotion and running.
-As bipedal locomotion organisms, we can relate to this efficient mode of movement.
-Without open hip joints connecting our legs to our pelvis, we would not be able to perform many feats that humans accomplish.
-Sports that require running, jumping, or aerial maneuvers we could not do without this vital anatomical modification.
+Furthermore, the presence of open hip joints was another crucial adaptation that facilitated dinosaurs’ smooth locomotion and running.
+As organisms that also utilize bipedal locomotion, we can appreciate this efficient form of movement.
+Without the open hip joints that connect our legs to our pelvis, we would be incapable of performing many activities that are fundamental to humans.
+We would be unable to engage in sports that involve running, jumping, or aerial maneuvers without this critical anatomical feature.

 The second requirement to classify an animal as a Dinosaur is hands complete with digits, both manus (hand) and pes (feet).